Mean-payoff Games with Partial Observation: Preliminaries

-Figure~\ref{fig:purendet} gives an example of an MPG with limited-observation, with $\Sigma = \{a,b\}$ and $Obs = \{\{q_0\},\{q_1,q_2\},\{q_3\}\}$.
-In this work, unless explicitly stated otherwise, we depict states from an MPG with partial-observation as circles and transitions as arrows labelled by an action-weight pair: $\sigma,w$.
+Figure~\ref{fig:purendet} gives an example of an MPG with limited observation, with $\Sigma = \{a,b\}$ and $\Obs = \{\{q_0\},\{q_1,q_2\},\{q_3\}\}$.
+In this work, unless explicitly stated otherwise, we depict states from an MPG with partial observation as circles and transitions as arrows labelled by an action-weight pair: $\sigma,w$.
 Observations are represented by dashed boxes.